WICG/attribution-reporting-api/flexible_event_config.md

   // Defaults to 3 for navigation sources and 1 for event sources "max_event_level_reports": <int>,

   // Optional.
-Represents a series of time windows, starting at 0.
+Represents a series of time windows, starting at start_time.
   // Reports for this source will be delivered an hour after the end of each window.
   // Time is encoded as seconds after source registration.
   // If event_report_windows is omitted, will use the default windows.
   // This field is mutually exclusive with the existing `event_report_window` field.
-  // End time is exclusive.
+  // Start time is inclusive, end time is exclusive.
   "event_report_windows": {
+    "start_time": <int>, // optional, defaults to 0
     "end_times": [<int>, ...]
   }
 }